 The former Indian Prime Minister, Mrs Indira Gandhi, has been touring northern India, her power-base until last year's general elections.

-The former Indian Prime Minister, Mrs Indira Gandhi, has been touring northern India, her power-base until last year's general elections.
+Background: The former Indian Prime Minister, Mrs Indira Gandhi, has been touring northern India, her power-base until last year's general elections.
 Although she has been delivering speeches in support of the candidate for her newly formed political party, the Indian National Congress, in a by-election due to be held on Sunday, (2 April) political observers see her tour as a test of her own popularity.

 SYNOPSIS: Vast crowds waited for more than two hours for Mrs Gandhi to arrive at a party rally at Saharanpur in Uttar Pradesh, India's largest northern state on Friday (31 March).
 A group of opponents of her party waved black flags and attempted to break up the meeting, but the thousands of supporters forcibly removed the hecklers, before Mrs Gandhi arrived.
 It was from this area that her biggest defeats came in last year's voting.
 Now the mood is markedly different.